Shane-Neeley/public-work/bigquery_c19/README.md

 Note, this is still not too useful as highest_monthly_confirmed_cases is on each of the 60,000 rows.
 Tried adding a GROUP BY, but that errored.
 Haven't figured out how to do this in SQL alone yet.

-However, I did additional analysis in exploratory step to get this neat chart:
+However, I did additional analysis in exploratory step to get this neat chart.
+It uses the above query, but then uniques it per state, and then I divide that by the population of the state to get a per capita number.
+This is a much more useful metric.

 > ![Highest Cases in A month Per State Per Capita](img/highest_cases_month_state.png)